The Energy Security Safeguard

 Is there a list of eligible batteries?

 To be eligible under the PDRS, batteries must meet the equipment requirements in the PDRS Rule.
 This includes being listed on the Clean Energy Council’s list of approved batteries, and meeting the additional capacity, warranty and connection requirements.
-These requirements are set out in Schedules C and D of the PDRS Rule
+These requirements are set by Schedules C and D of the PDRS Rule, and are explained on the About PDRS

 IPART does not maintain a list of all eligible batteries.
 You should check that the battery is eligible before carrying out any activities under the PDRS.